couchbase/cbft/DESIGN.md

 the appropriate subset of VBucket ID's.

-NOTE: It might be helpful for diagnostics for ns-server to pass name information to the cbft (perhaps as a cmd-line parameter or environment variable) that helps cbft construct useful DCP stream names, perhaps via prefixing.
+NOTE: It might be helpful for diagnostics for ns-server to pass name information to the cbft (perhaps as a command-line parameter (-extra) or environment variable) that helps cbft construct useful DCP stream names.

 ## Simple Rebalances, Failovers, Restarts.

-At this point, assuming our first cbft process isn't moving (the first ns-server always stays in the couchbase cluster), and assuming our first cbft process is the only cbft instance in the cluster, then a whole series of KV Engine related scenarios are handled automatically by cbft.
+At this point, assuming our first cbft process isn't moving (i.e., the first ns-server always stays in the couchbase cluster), and assuming our first cbft process is the only cbft instance in the cluster, then a whole series of KV Engine related scenarios are handled automatically by cbft.
 These include...

 * KV engine restarts
 * ns-server restarts